Requirements for materials recovery facilities (MRFs)

 - Management of universal waste in Wisconsin

 - How to Handle Universal Waste poster (WA-1798)

 - Collector Best Management Practices: Electronic Waste (WA-1735)

 The video below demonstrates best management practices for handling universal waste at drop-off sites.

-Claiming Category 30 waste
+Claiming Category 30 waste for residuals

-MRF residues disposed of at the landfill In amounts up to 10 percent of the total material accepted at your facility each quarter are exempt from the state statutory fees.
+MRF residues disposed of at the landfill in amounts up to 10 percent of the total material accepted at your facility each quarter are exempt from the state statutory fees.
 See WA-1755 for more information.